Deeptiii/spotify-clone/README.md

 # spotify-clone
-Play your spotify music with this custom sptify
+Play your spotify music with this custom spotify